jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-05-20-kotlin-getting-started-kafka-json-clients/index.md

   - Docker
   - Kpow
   - Factor House Local
-authors:
-  - JaehyeonKim
-images: []
 description: A Kotlin Kafka producer and consumer for order events, with custom JSON serialisers, admin helpers and a Gradle build, run on Factor House Local.
 ---

-This post explores a Kotlin-based Kafka project, meticulously detailing the construction and operation of both a Kafka producer application, responsible for generating and sending order data, and a Kafka consumer application, designed to receive and process these orders.
-We'll delve into each component, from build configuration to message handling, to understand how they work together in an event-driven system.
+A Kafka producer application generates and sends order data, and a Kafka consumer application receives and processes those orders.
+This post explores that Kotlin-based Kafka project, detailing the construction and operation of both applications.
+We'll go through each component, from build configuration to message handling, to understand how they work together in an event-driven system.

 <!--more-->